Welcome to PayPal!

 PayPal suspension and termination rights

-PayPal, reserves the right to suspend or terminate this user agreement, access to or use of its websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf or some or all of the PayPal services due to breach of this agreement, disagreement, lack of commercial interest or compliance with applicable law and/or regulation and at any time upon written notice to you and, upon termination of this user agreement, release to you of any unrestricted funds held in your PayPal balance, pursuant to the provisions under Closing your PayPal Account
+PayPal, reserves the right to suspend or terminate this user agreement, access to or use of its websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf or some or all of the PayPal services due to breach of this agreement, disagreement, lack of commercial interest or compliance with applicable law and/or regulation and at any time upon written notice to you and, upon termination of this user agreement, release to you of any unrestricted funds held in your Balance Business Account, pursuant to the provisions under Closing your PayPal Account

 If any proceeding by or against you, as a seller, is commenced under any provision of any other bankruptcy or insolvency law, we’ll be entitled to recover all reasonable costs or expenses (including reasonable legal fees and expenses) incurred in connection with the enforcement of this user agreement.
 This section is not applicable to buyers.